m2osw/snaplogger/README.md

 The shredding mechanism can be used with any file.
-Obviously, it makes the delete _very slow_, so it is recommended to only use this technique against files that are likely to require it, such as your logs.
+Obviously, it makes the delete _very slow_, so it is recommended to only use this technique against files that are likely to require it, such as your secure logs.

 Two other places where I use the technique: